Blount County Schools

 Blount County Schools (BCS) is a school district in Blount County, Tennessee, United States.
-The district has 18 schools with 750 teachers/administrators serving approximately 11,000 students.
+The district has 20 schools with 1200 teachers, 600 administrators serving approximately 10,100 students.

 The district includes all unincorporated areas and all municipalities except for Maryville and most of Alcoa.

 Communities in the district boundary include: Eagleton Village, Friendsville, Greenback, Happy Valley, Louisville, Rockford, Seymour, Tallassee, Townsend, Walland & Wildwood.

 History

 In 2022 the board of trustees made David Murrell the director (superintendent) of the school system.

+On December 7th, 2023, Blount County Schools and their board of trustees unveiled their new logo for the school system.
+This change was driven by their "Blount County Strong" initiative to emphasize its commitment to students' success through diverse opportunities and community support.
+This branding is reinforced by a new logo featuring mountains (representing strength) and water ripples (representing multiple pathways for students).

+On April 21st, 2025, following the resignation of previous Director of Schools David Murrell, the Blount County Schools board of directors voted unanimously to elect the founder and now former Samuel Everett School of Innovation principal Mr. Justin Ridge as the new Director of Schools.
+According to Blount County Schools, Mr. Ridge brings a wealth of knowledge and experience to the roll, being a product of the Blount County School system and having been with the district in leadership positions for many years.

 Schools

 Below is a list of schools in the system, grouped by high school and feeder schools, followed by enrollment figures, mascot, and the year built.